 Localization used to be a part of the app scaling strategy.
 But not anymore.
 Today, when users download a mobile application, they already expect it to match their language preferences.
 So no matter what stage of the app development you’re in, localization should be part of it.
 The good news, localization is no longer a process that slows down everything.
 If done with the right technology, it is smoothly integrated into the development process and becomes an integral part of the app life cycle.

-Let’s discuss automation in the app localization, sharing translations between Android and iOS projects, and providing context for translators.
-You’ll also learn how to localize strings without resource files and export Android XML and Strings files if the sources were uploaded in other formats.
+Let’s discuss automation in the app localization, sharing translations between Android and iOS localization projects, and providing context for translators.
+You’ll also learn about string localization without resource files and export Android XML and Strings files if the sources were uploaded in other formats.